University of Arkansas at Little Rock

-The following policies, procedures and Standard Operating Procedures (SOPs) are in place to assure safe and compliant research at The University of Arkansas at Little Rock (UALR) and to protect Human Health and the Environment.
+The following policies, procedures, and standard operating procedures (SOPs) are in place to assure safe and compliant research at the University of Arkansas at Little Rock (UALR) and to protect human health and the environment.

 The Department of Facilities Management in cooperation with the Environmental Health and Safety Committee develops guidelines to help departments comply with the occupational safety and health standards.
 This help is meant to provide to all employees at UALR the proper guidelines to prevent workplace accidents.
 Under all circumstances, employees must be properly trained to perform their required tasks.
 These guidelines are to be used as building blocks for individual units to properly provide adequate safety and health protection for their workers.
 Their purpose is to create an overall awareness of the hazards of the job as well as to offer guidelines for safe work practices.
 Employees should review, be familiar with, and understand the information set forth in the guidelines.

-- The Environmental Health & Safety Committee (EHSC) recommends university policy concerning environmental and safety issues.
+- The Environmental Health and Safety Committee (EHSC) recommends university policy concerning environmental and safety issues.

-- The Department of Facilities Management and EH&S Department enforce compliance with federal, state, local and university policies concerning occupational safety and health.
-The Department of Facilities Management and EH&S Department are responsible for investigating occupational safety and health concerns and providing consultation to departments for compliance with standards and policies.
-The Department of Facilities Management and EH&S Department report environmental and safety concerns to the Environmental Health & Safety Committee, as well as, Federal, State and local public agencies, as required by law.
+- The Department of Facilities Management and EH&S department enforce compliance with federal, state, local, and university policies concerning occupational safety and health.
+The Department of Facilities Management and EH&S department are responsible for investigating occupational safety and health concerns and providing consultation to departments for compliance with standards and policies.
+The Department of Facilities Management and EH&S department report environmental and safety concerns to the Environmental Health and Safety Committee, as well as, federal, state, and local public agencies, as required by law.

 The following University of Arkansas at Little Rock rules or guidelines exist:

-- Safety with Chemical Carcinogens in Research and Teaching; and
+- Safety with Chemical Carcinogens in Research and Teaching

-- Written Standard Operating Procedures are maintained in each laboratory; and
+- Written Standard Operating Procedures are maintained in each laboratory.

 - A Chemical Hygiene Plan is maintained in each department.

-The Department of Public Safety (DPS) also operates a 911 Emergency Dispatch Station.
-First response to an accident or injury is normally provided by the EH&S Department who have trained and certified first responders.
+The Department of Public Safety (DPS) also operates a 911 emergency dispatch station.
+First response to an accident or injury is normally provided by the EH&S department who have trained and certified first responders.
 These, and other appropriate staff, have bloodborne pathogen training.
-Post incident clean up or routine attention to pathogenic waste is managed by the Facilities Custodial Staff who maintain a core of specifically trained staff for this purpose.
+Post incident clean up or routine attention to pathogenic waste is managed by Facilities Management custodial staff who maintain a core of specifically trained staff for this purpose.

-Environmental Management.
-Environmental concerns are addressed by the Department of Facilities Management and EH&S Department which oversees programs required under the Clean Water Act, the Clean Air Act, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation, and Liability Act, the Superfund Amendments and Reauthorization Act and the Toxic Substances Control Act.
-The Departments also maintain the proper permits as may be required under these Acts.
+Environmental concerns are addressed by the Department of Facilities Management and EH&S department which oversees programs required under the Clean Water Act, the Clean Air Act, the Resource Conservation and Recovery Act, the Comprehensive Environmental Response, Compensation, and Liability Act, the Superfund Amendments and Reauthorization Act, and the Toxic Substances Control Act.
+The departments also maintain the proper permits as may be required under these acts.

 Animal care and use is heavily regulated by the federal government, and requires targeted, documented training for personnel involved in those activities.
 It is the responsibility of the institution and the Institutional Animal Care and Use Committee (IACUC) to ensure adequate training for personnel in topics pertinent to ongoing animal care and use programs.
 The UALR animal care and use program training and education modules provide a significant part of that material.
 These training modules are mandatory for anyone working with animals in the research, training, or teaching.
 The USDA and the NIH’s OLAW have ruled that training be “ongoing.”
 Consequently, evidence of formal training in pertinent animal care and use will be required at a minimum of every 3 years.